Aes-op/All-HTML-Pages-To-Content-Pages-Canvas-LMS/README.md

 This script is used to create content pages from HTML files in a Canvas course.
 It will replace any linked HTML pages with the equivalent created content page.
 It will also delete any HTML files converted during its runtime.

+WARNINGS:
+There are required non-standard python modules for these scripts that are imported in the script.
+This script will not run without them.

-WARNING: This script is provided as is and there is no gurantee of it working correctly with Canvas as updates are released.
+This script is provided as is and there is no guarantee of it working correctly with Canvas as updates are released.
 Always test it on a test version of your Canvas instance to make sure that the script still functions correctly.

 The flow this script is as follows: